North Carolina Safety and Emission Vehicle Inspection

-Which vehicles get inspected?
+Which vehicles get inspected

 North Carolina has a total of 100 counties.
-In all North Carolina counties, passenger vehicles under 35 years old require a yearly Safety Inspection.
-48 of North Carolina’s 100 counties require inspected vehicles to undergo a yearly Safety and Emission inspection for vehicles that are model years 1996 or newer.
+In all North Carolina counties, passenger vehicles under 30 years old require a yearly Safety Inspection.
+North Carolina requires emission systems tests for cars and light-duty trucks as part of the annual safety inspection in 19 counties.
+Vehicles newer than 20 years old are required to have the smog check.
+Any vehicles newer than 1996 are equipped with On-Board Diagnostic (OBDII) systems, which help inspectors check that the vehicle's pollution controls are working.
+The 19 counties that require emissions inspections are: Alamance, Buncombe, Cabarrus, Cumberland, Davidson, Durham, Forsyth, Franklin, Gaston, Guilford, Iredell, Johnston, Lincoln, Mecklenburg, New Hanover, Randolph, Rowan, Union, or Wake.

-Which vehicles are exempt from inspection?
+Exempt vehicles

-Passenger Vehicles over 35 years old are exempt from safety and emissions inspection.
-In addition, any vehicle in one of the 48 Safety and Emission counties that has a Gross Vehicle Weight Rating (GVWR) greater than 8,500 pounds only requires a Safety inspection.
+Cars over 30 years old that are registered as Antique Cars are exempt from both safety and emissions inspection.
+In addition, diesel-powered vehicles, electric vehicles, vehicles that are 20 years old and older and farm vehicles as well as any vehicle in one of the 19 Safety and Emission counties that has a Gross Vehicle Weight Rating (GVWR) greater than 8,500 pounds only requires a Safety inspection.

 As of April 1, 2015 North Carolina General Statute 20-183.2 exempts certain vehicles within the most recent three model years, and having fewer than 70,000 miles on the odometer, from emissions inspection.
 The NC Department of Environmental Quality provides a calculator to help determine if a particular vehicle may be exempt.

-NC Vehicle Inspection Price

-Safety inspection fees are $13.60.
-Emissions inspection fees, which include Safety

-Inspection, cost $30.00.
-After market window tinting costs an additional $10 for both inspections.
+Also in Mecklenburg County, vehicles 2017 and newer are exempt from emissions testing as of 2023.

+In May/June 2026, North Carolina's DEQ will remove the 18-county requirement for emissions testing due to improvements in air quality and the fact that new vehicles produce fewer emissions (Alamance, Buncombe, Cabarrus, Cumberland, Davidson, Durham, Forsyth, Franklin, Gaston, Guilford, Iredell, Johnston, Lincoln, New Hanover, Randolph, Rowan, Union, or Wake.) with the approval of EPA, except for one county which is in Mecklenburg County, which includes the state's largest city of Charlotte since it's the only ozone non-attainment county in the state.

-How to become a NC Vehicle inspector
+NC Vehicle inspector requirements

-To become a Safety Inspector in North Carolina, one must attend an eight-hour Safety Inspection course offered by a North Carolina Community College.
-At the conclusion of the class, the student is required to pass a fifty-question multiple choice written exam, scoring no less than eighty percent.
-Students who wish to perform both Safety and Emission Inspections must attend an additional eight-hour Emission Inspection class.
-Before beginning to work as an inspector, students must be certified by local Inspectors/Auditors.
-This process requires the students to successfully complete a live vehicle inspection administered by a Department of Motor Vehicle Representative.
+To become a Safety Inspector in North Carolina, requires attending an eight-hour Safety Inspection course offered by a North Carolina Community College.
+This is followed by a fifty-question multiple choice written exam, requiring a score of at least eighty percent.
+To perform both Safety and Emission Inspections requires attending an additional eight-hour Emission Inspection class.
+Before beginning to work as an inspector, requires certification by local Inspectors/Auditors which requires the successful completion of a live vehicle inspection administered by a Department of Motor Vehicle Representative.
 A certified Inspector’s Safety license is valid for 4 years, while the Inspectors Emission license is valid for 2 years.
-Students are required to maintain these licenses by returning to a North Carolina Community College to re-certify.
+Maintaining these licenses requires returning to a North Carolina Community College to re-certify.